fbarilla/kolla/README.md

 # kolla
 Kolla on Power

-How to deploy a Newton OpenStack instance on Power 8 using Kolla ?
+This is an experimental development to deploy a Newton OpenStack instance on Power 8 using Kolla ?